CouchCMS/Documentation/src/contents/tutorials/portfolio-site/contact-form.md

 Try using the form by leaving some inputs empty and placing malformed email address.
 The error messages should display correctly.

-Now to handle the success condition.<br/>
+Now to handle the success condition.
-We'll make use of the *k\_success* variable to detect this condition and take appropriate action.<br/>
+We'll make use of the *k\_success* variable to detect this condition and take appropriate action.
 The form already has a message for successful condition -

 ![](../../../../assets/img/contents/portfolio-site-175.png)